Skip to main content

 local gravity <const> = Vec2(0, -10) -- Define gravity direction and magnitude

-local world = PhysicsWorld() -- Create the physics world
+local world = PhysicsWorld() -- Create the physical world

 world:setShouldContact(0, 0, true) -- Set collision rules between groups